 Check your Internet connection

-The poor Internet connection can be one of the factors why you are having battery drain issue.
+The poor Internet connection can be one of the factors why you are having a battery drain issue.
 When you open a certain app that needs the Internet connection, it will keep searching and loading.
 These activities always need more power that comes from the battery.

 Try using Cellular Data